Hike to Nguna’s volcano summitNguna, Shefa Province

-Nguna Volcano Summit Hike isn’t the hardest walk you’ll ever do but there’s a fair chance that it's the best view of tropical islands you’ll find anywhere in the world.
+This isn’t the hardest walk you’ll ever take on, but there’s a fair chance the Nguna Volcano summit hike offers the best view of surrounding tropical islands you’ll find anywhere in the world.

-Reaching Nguna Island and the dormant volcano is just as enjoyable as the walk itself.
-You’ll drive 45 minutes to the north of Efate from Port Vila the capital and then head over to nearby Nguna Island on a local banana boat and here the walking starts in one of the picturesque water front villages.
-As you reach the summit their are stunning views of the islands and tropical Vanuatu.
+Reaching Nguna and its dormant volcano is just as enjoyable as the walk itself.
+You’ll drive 45 minutes to the north of Port Vila, Vanuatu’s capital on the island of Efate, then head across Undine Bay on a local banana boat.
+The walk starts at one of the picturesque waterfront villages.

-At approximately 500 metres of elevation it’s not Everest, but you’ll work up a sweat and be impressed with the view.
-It's all big blue sky and island after island literally as far as you can see.
+At approximately 500 metres of elevation it’s not exactly Everest, but you’ll work up a sweat and be impressed by the view of big blue sky and island after island for as far as you can see.

-When you descend to the base you’ll be well rewarded with a mouth watering tropical fruit platter and once you wipe the mango juice from your chin don't forget to have a swim.
-Ask for a snorkel and mask if you didn't bring one.
-The coral, turtles and fish life are next level and it's a fitting denoument that rounds of a perfect day.
+When you descend back to the start, you’ll be rewarded with a mouthwatering tropical fruit platter.
+Once you’ve wiped the mango juice from your chin, grab a mask and snorkel and jump into the ocean for a swim.
+The coral, turtles and marine life are next level and it's a fitting denouement to a perfect day.

-Air Vanuatu flies direct to Vanuatu from major airports on the west coast of Australia.
-Vanuatu is closer than many other pacific islands so its usually only a 2.5 to 3.5 hour flight making a quick escape easy.
-From the capital Port Vila, you will drive up to the north of the island and take a small local boat to Nguna Island.
+Air Vanuatu flies direct to Vanuatu from major airports on the east coast of Australia.
+Vanuatu is closer than many other Pacific islands, so it’s usually only a 2.5- to 3.5-hour flight making a quick escape easy.
+From the capital Port Vila, drive to north Efate and take a small local boat to Nguna.

 The full-day tour to Nguna and its dormant volcano costs about $US150.